 Intoxication is an extremely individual condition.
 Your capacity to absorb and tolerate alcohol may be very different from that of your friends, even after having had the same number of alcoholic drinks.
 Intoxication can depend on the number and type of alcoholic beverages you have consumed, your age, your medical history and other factors.
 It is always best to avoid risk, however, and simply get a ride home if you have consumed alcohol.

-If you or a loved one have suffered injuries in a drunk driving accident, talk to an Atlanta car accident lawyer at the Katz Law Firm, and determine if you have legal options to a claim for damages.
+If you or a loved one have suffered injuries in a drunk driving accident, talk to an Atlanta car accident lawyer at the Katz Personal Injury Lawyers, and determine if you have legal options to a claim for damages.